coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

     coma-like stupor, helpless.

 Keeping track of negative ability score points is never necessary.
-A character's ability score can't drop below 0.
+A character’s ability score can’t drop below 0.

 Having a score of 0 in an ability is different from having no ability score whatsoever.

 Some spells or abilities impose an effective ability score reduction, which is different from ability score loss.
-Any such reduction disappears at the end of the spell's or ability's duration, and the ability score immediately returns to its former value.
+Any such reduction disappears at the end of the spell’s or ability’s duration, and the ability score immediately returns to its former value.

-If a character's Constitution score drops, then he loses 1 hit point per Hit Die for every point by which his Constitution modifier drops.
-A hit point score can't be reduced by Constitution damage or drain to less than 1 hit point per Hit Die.
+If a character’s Constitution score drops, then he loses 1 hit point per Hit Die for every point by which his Constitution modifier drops.
+A hit point score can’t be reduced by Constitution damage or drain to less than 1 hit point per Hit Die.

 The ability that some creatures have to drain ability scores is a